m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 * Size (Type: `uint32_t`)

-    The size of one index.
+    The size of the key in one index.

 * Next (Type: `reference_t`)